Acoustic Guitar Action, Lower It the Right Way

 Lowering Guitar String Action Video Part 1

 Lastly there should be no difference between brands if all else is equal with your strings, but why take the chance?
 If you want to switch brands I would do it first just to be safe.
-But to summarize, if you’re just going from Martin Light Strings to another like set of Martin Light Strings, there should be no issues!
+To summarize, if you’re just going from Martin Light Strings to another like-set of Martin Light Strings, there should be no issues!

 Step 2: Check and adjust your neck angle (truss rod), then decide how low you'd like your action

 You’ve heard the term “Check-up from the Neck-up!”, no doubt.
 Well it’s true here big time!
 Your neck needs to be aligned properly with the right truss rod adjustment before messing with the bridge or lowering string action.
 Some people say ‘adjust the neck after you adjust the string action’, and I totally disagree.
 Here's why: if you lower the action on your acoustic guitar permanently at the bridge, and then find out your neck still needs adjustment, you cannot go back and fix the bridge to compensate once you’ve shaved down the saddle.
 For this reason the neck should be checked and adjusted first.
 This is also true on electric guitars, do the neck first.
 Some guitars (classical and flamenco guitars) do not always have truss rods to adjust the neck angle.
 In this case just skip this step.
 Truss rods are often omitted on these guitars because nylon string guitars have thicker more sturdy necks, the lighter-weight nylon strings put much less tension on the guitar neck and are less likely to ever need a neck adjustment.
 Still, if you can get a classical guitar with a truss rod, it is a nice feature to have as sometimes these guitars still need neck angle adjustment.
 There are plenty of videos and articles online about how to adjust your guitar neck with a truss rod.